Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/UCONF/uconf_acceleration.md

 ## Configuring accelerated communication

-To enable accelerated communication in CFTUTIL use the unified configuration command <span class="code">`UCONFSET`</span>.
+To enable accelerated communication in CFTUTIL use the unified configuration command `UCONFSET`.

 ### Basic configuration